Petter Hansson: International career

 Hansson earned his first cap for the Sweden national team in 2001, in a match against Finland.
 He was part of their squad during Euro 2004 and the 2006 World Cup.
 On 2 June 2007, in the rivalry match against Denmark, he scored his first goal for the national team.
 During qualification for Euro 2008, he was partnered with Olof Mellberg.
 On 10 June 2008, at the Euro 2008, he scored his second goal for the national team in the opening match of their campaign, a 2–0 defeat of Greece.

 After losing away against Denmark on 10 October 2009, it was obvious that Sweden had failed to qualify 2010 FIFA World Cup in South Africa the following year.
 Due to this, Hansson along with several other players decided to end their international careers after the final qualifying match against Albania, which Sweden won 4–1.
-In October 2010, Hansson made a brief comeback to the national team due to defender Mellberg's suspension in Sweden's UEFA Euro 2012 qualifier away against the Netherlands on 12 October.
-Hansson was an un-used substitute.
+In October 2010, Hansson made a brief comeback to the national team due to Mellberg's suspension in Sweden's UEFA Euro 2012 qualifier away against the Netherlands on 12 October.
+Hansson was an unused substitute.
 Sweden was defeated 4–1.